-With those barriers removed, the Hydrogen Economy will tip into its long overdue renaissance in the 2020s, creating what Morgan Stanley sees as an $11 TRILLION hydrogen market in the coming decades.
+With those barriers removed, the Hydrogen Economy will tip into its long overdue renaissance in the 2020s.
+And that will create what Morgan Stanley (NYSE:MS) sees as an $11 trillion market in the coming decades.

 Where will all this hypergrowth come from?

-In high-usage and long-range energy and transportation markets, where hydrogen’s advantages over electric batteries shine brightest.
+We’ll see it in high-usage and long-range energy and transportation markets.
+That’s where hydrogen’s advantages over electric batteries shine brightest.

-You see… battery electricity beats hydrogen when it comes to cost, efficiency, safety, and public roads infrastructure.
+You see, when it comes to cost, efficiency, safety, and public roads infrastructure, battery electricity wins out.
 To that extent, battery electricity will likely be the dominant clean energy source for passenger cars and last-mile delivery vans.

-But hydrogen – thanks to its unmatched energy density as a result of being the lightest element in the universe – beats battery electricity when it comes to range, recharging times, and emissions.
-So, in heavy-usage and long-range situations, hydrogen is the better renewable energy source.
-To that extent, hydrogen fuel cells will likely be the dominant clean energy source for industry, cross-country haul, and stationary.
+But thanks to its unmatched energy density, hydrogen outplays battery electricity when it comes to range, recharging times, and emissions.
+So, in heavy-usage and long-range situations, hydrogen is best in class.
+Therefore, those fuel cells will likely be the dominant clean energy source for industry, stationary and cross-country haul.

-Think forklifts in warehouses… trucks that have to travel across the country, and ships that have to travel across oceans… data-centers that have to be “always on.”
+Think forklifts in warehouses, trucks that travel across the country, and ships that sail across oceans.
+And what about data centers that have to be “always on”?

-Hydrogen fuel cells are on the cusp of disrupting those industries over the next decade, much as electric batteries are on the cusp of disrupting passenger vehicles.
+Indeed, hydrogen fuel cells are on the cusp of disrupting those industries over the next decade.

 Who is at the forefront of this multi-trillion-dollar disruption?

-Plug Power (NASDAQ:PLUG).
-The company started out by supplying hydrogen fuel cells for forklifts to warehouse operators like Walmart and Amazon.
-Now, Plug Power is morphing into an all-in-one, vertically-integrated Green Hydrogen powerhouse at the epicenter of the Hydrogen Economy.
+Plug Power (Nasdaq:PLUG) is.
+The company started out supplying hydrogen fuel cells for forklifts to warehouse operators like Walmart (NYSE:WMT) and Amazon (Nasdaq:AMZN).
+Now Plug Power is morphing into an all-in-one, vertically integrated powerhouse at the epicenter of the Hydrogen Economy.

 Needless to say, Plug Power stock is a long-term winner.

-But other names are also interesting in this hypergrowth space…
+But other names are also piquing interest in this hypergrowth space…

-Like Ballard Power (NASDAQ:BLDP), who is making hydrogen fuel cells for buses, trucks, and trains.
-And Bloom Energy (NYSE:BE), who is creating energy “boxes” powered by green hydrogen to help replace grid power.
+Like Ballard Power (Nasdaq:BLDP), who’s making hydrogen fuel cells for buses, trucks, and trains.
+And Bloom Energy (NYSE:BE) is creating energy “boxes” powered by green hydrogen to help replace grid power.

-Between these three hypergrowth stocks, you have three of the highest-quality plays on the multi-trillion-dollar Hydrogen Revolution.
-You also have three stocks that could easily rise several hundred percent in the 2020s.
+With these hypergrowth stocks, you have three of the highest-quality plays on the multi-trillion-dollar Hydrogen Revolution.
+And they’re three stocks that could easily rise several hundred percent in the 2020s.

-Hypergrowth investors should take a good hard look at these three emerging hydrogen stocks.
+Hypergrowth investors should take a good hard look at these emerging hydrogen stocks.